jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/CRF_renditions.md

 ![Example CRF rendition from pure ODM-xml](images/CRF.png)

-The CRF rendition consists of one table having the columns below, for each form in the CRF identified as **FormDef** tags.
+The CRF rendition consists of one table for each Form in the CRF, identified as **FormDef** tags, having the columns below.
-1. A sequence number constructed entirely form the **OrderNumber** attributes at different tags in the ODM-xml file.
+1. A sequence number constructed from the **@OrderNumber** attributes of **ItemGroupRef** and **ItemRef** tags in the ODM-xml file.
 The number serves as a human reference when discussing and reviewing CRF content, as well as keeping track of the sorting of CRF elements.
-If a form or a question has an implementation note, a hash sign (**#**) is shown next to the number, and the actual note in a footnote after the CRF page, refering to the number
+If a Form or a question has an implementation note, a hash sign (**#**) is shown next to the number, and the actual note in a footnote after the CRF page, refering to the number
-2. The question from the CRF forms identified as **Question/TranslatedText** tags.
-Any completion instruction is shown with the question
+2. The question from the CRF Forms identified as **Question/TranslatedText** tags.
+Any completion instruction in tag **Alias[@Context='completionInstructions']/@Name** is shown with the question
-3. The answer to the question distinguised by **DataType** attributes.
+3. The answer to the question distinguised by **@DataType** attributes.
 Each data type is displayed as a browser specific interpretation of an HTML tag of the corresponding type.
-As no indication of multiple selects exist in the ODM definition, this data type is extracted from the text itself, triggered by the string **all that apply** within relevant tags
+As no indication of multiple selects exist in the ODM definition, this data type is extracted from the text itself, triggered by the string **all that apply** within the tags
+   * ItemDef/@Name
+   * ItemDef/Question/TranslatedText
+   * ItemDef/Description/TranslatedText
+   * ItemDef/Alias[@Context='completionInstructions']/@Name
-4. The SDTM annotation identified as **@SDSVarName** attributes.
+5. The SDTM annotation identified as **@SDSVarName** attributes.
 Additional information is added from **Alias/@Name** attributes having a **@Context='SDTM'** attribute as SDTM annotation marker.
-Each sentence in the SDTM annotation is presented on a line of its own for readability
+Each sentence separated by `'. '` (period blank) in the SDTM annotation is presented on a line of its own for readability.
+SDTM dataset names are extracted from either **ItemGroupDef/@Domain** or **ItemDef/@SDSVarName** attributes, where the latter may be a two-level name separated by a period `dataset.variable`

 ## Design choises
 All vendor specific name spaces and XML addendums to the ODM-XML file are ignored.

-The following assumptions regarding the specifics of the ODM-XML file's XPATH's are used:
+The following assumptions regarding the specifics of the ODM-XML files XPATH are used:
 CRF Element             | XPath
 ---                     | ---
 Form Title/Name         | FormDef/Description/TranslatedText
-Section Title/Name      | ItemGroup names are not shown Question Text           | ItemGroupDef/Description/TranslatedText
+Section Title/Name      | Sections/ItemGroup names are not shown
+Question Text           | ItemDef/Question/TranslatedText
 Prompt                  | ItemDef/Alias[@Context="prompt"]/@Name
 Completion Instructions | ItemDef/Alias[@Context="completionInstructions"]/@Name
 Implementation Notes    | ItemDef/Alias[@Context="implementationNotes"]/@Name